Review. Prerequisite Material from MATH 117 [1.5 Weeks]

 There is one required book for this course:

-- Buy a new hard copy of the text bundled with WileyPLUS access code from the bookstore for $182.25.
+- Buy a new copy of the text bundled with WileyPLUS access code from the bookstore.

 If you go for option (2) or (3) above, then you will only have access to the book electronically through WileyPLUS.
 Whether you have purchased an access code or not, all students have immediate and free access to register for our class WileyPLUS page.
-Free trial access expires on January 28.
+Free trial access expires two weeks after the semester starts.

 Center for Tutoring and Academic Excellence